dojo/docs/dojo/formToObject.rst

 Usage
 =====

 Usage is simple and straightforward, you pass the form node or the string id of a form node to convert.
 The function will hand back a JavaScript object of the name/value pairs from the form elements.
+The values are either strings or arrays.
+If a checkbox group has a single item selected the function will return a string value; if several, an array.

 .. code-block :: javascript
  :linenos: